COS301-SE-2024/Dispute-Resolution-Engine/docs/SoftwareRequirements.md

         2. Manages authentication and authorization.
         3. Includes profile management for each party.
     2. Dispute Submission:
         1. Interface for parties to submit their dispute details.
         2. Form and document upload functionality for evidence and statements.
     3. Evidence Management:
         1. Secure storage and retrieval of submitted evidence.
         2. Metadata tagging and organization of evidence for easy access.

 2. Mediator(s) Assignment

+    1. Mediator Data Store:
+        1. Stores information on mediators, including expertise, availability, and historical performance.
+    2. Assignment Algorithm:
+        1. Logic for matching mediators to disputes based on type, expertise, and availability.
+        2. Includes load balancing to ensure fair distribution of cases among mediators.
+    3. Availability Management:
+        1. Tracks and updates mediator availability in real-time.
+        2. Syncs with mediator schedules and appointment systems.

 3. Dispute Resolution Workflow